UniPassID/UniPass-Wallet-Docs/docs/faq/01-faq.md

 Relayers submit transactions and pay for gas on behalf of the user.
 They can't modify the operation in the user's signature.

-### Does only UniPass can run the relayer?

-UniPass will run a Relayer, but partners and anyone can also run one.
-We'll provide help with operation and maintenance if someone chooses to run it themselves.

 ### What is the principle and implementation of gasless?

 The [**Meta Transaction**](https://medium.com/coinmonks/ethereum-meta-transactions-101-de7f91884a06) method allows for a gasless experience.